Gazebo

-A gazebo is a pavilion structure, sometimes octagonal or turret-shaped, often built in a park, garden or spacious public area.
+A gazebo is a pavilion structure, sometimes octagonal or turret-shaped, often built in a park, garden, or spacious public area.
 Some are used on occasions as bandstands.

+In British English, the word is also used for a tent-like canopy with open sides to provide shelter from sun and rain at outdoor events.

 Etymology

 The etymology given by Oxford Dictionaries is "Mid 18th century: perhaps humorously from gaze, in imitation of Latin future tenses ending in -ebo: compare with lavabo."
 L. L. Bacon put forward a derivation from Casbah, a Muslim quarter around the citadel in Algiers.
 W. Sayers proposed Hispano-Arabic qushaybah, in a poem by Cordoban poet Ibn Quzman (d.
 1160).

 The word gazebo appears in a mid-18th century English book by the architects John and William Halfpenny: Rural Architecture in the Chinese Taste.
 There Plate 55, "Elevation of a Chinese Gazebo", shows "a Chinese Tower or Gazebo, situated on a Rock, and raised to a considerable Height, and a Gallery round it to render the Prospect more complete."

 George Washington had a small eight-sided garden structure at Mount Vernon.
 Thomas Jefferson wrote about gazebos, then called summerhouses or pavilions.